-Unicode 3.2 provides a quite complete set of standard math characters to support math publication on and off the web.
-Specifically there are 591 new symbols (since Unicode 3.0) and 996 new alphanumeric symbols added in Unicode 3.1, in addition to the 340 math specific symbols already encoded in Unicode 3.0 for a total of 1927 mathematical symbols.
-This repertoire is the result of input from many sources, notably from the STIX project, and enables one to display virtually all standard mathematical symbols.
-MathML is a major beneficiary of this support and lobbied in favor of the inclusion of the new characters.
-In addition, this math support lends itself to a useful plain-text encoding of mathematics (see Sec.
+Unicode 3.2 provides a quite complete set of standard math characters to support publication of mathematics on and off the web.
+Specifically, Unicode 3.1 introduced 996 new alphanumeric symbols and Unicode 3.2 introduces 591 new symbols, in addition to the 340 math specific symbols already encoded in Unicode 3.0 for a total of 1927 mathematical symbols.
+This repertoire is the result of input from many sources, notably from the STIX project, and enables the display of virtually all standard mathematical symbols.
+Nevertheless this work must needs be remain incomplete; mathematicians and other scientists are continually inventing new mathematical symbols and the plan is to add them as they become accepted in the scientific communities.

+MathML is a major beneficiary of the increased repertoire for mathematical symbols and the working group lobbied in favor of the inclusion of the new characters.
+In addition, the new characters lend themselves to a useful plain text encoding of mathematics (see Sec.
 4) that is much more compact than MathML or TeX.